Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 Priorities change.
 Buyers’ needs are transient.

-When things do change, you’d better know about it.
+When things do change, you’d better know about it and be proactive.

 If you followed the first tip, you’ll naturally uncover changing buyer priorities.